Cappta/best-practices/README.md

 - Montar os testes no padrão AAA (Arrange Act Assert)

-- Sempre crie testes para evitar o efeito Bug Jason

-- Foque somente nos testes importantes para a regra de negócio
+- Priorize os testes importantes para a regra de negócio

 - Utilize a nomeclatura `When_<cenario>_given_that_<contexto>_should_<validacao>`